kinoute/Hack-HP-EliteBook-850-G5/README.md

 ### BIOS Settings

 BIOS in this particular laptop was difficult to setup.
 You have to disable a lot of things, especially "Secure Boot".
-In order to do that, you will have to enter a PIN Code after the change to validate that indeed, you really want to disable this.
+In order to do that, you will have to enter a PIN Code after the change to validate that, indeed, you really want to disable it.

-My BIOS Settings in general are:
+My BIOS Settings in general are available as pictures here : [BIOS](BIOS/README.md)

-- "VT-d" (virtualization for directed i/o) should be disabled if possible (the config.plist includes dart=0 in case you can't do this)
-- "secure boot " should be disabled
-- "legacy boot" optional (recommend enabled, but boot UEFI if you have it)
-- "fast boot" (if available) should be disabled.
-- "boot from USB" or "boot from external" enabled
-- SATA mode (if available) should be AHCI
-- TPM should be disabled

 ### Creating the USB Installer